-The 2011 mint set contains uncirculated coins representing each of the designs and denominations the United States Mint has made for the year.
+The 2011 mint set contains uncirculated coins representing each of the designs and denominations the United States Mint made for that year.

-Here’s a look at the coins expcted for inclusion in the 2011 uncirculated coin set:
+Here’s a look at the coins expected for inclusion in the 2011 uncirculated coin set:

 - Lincoln cent